klin059/Auckland_traffic_analysis/README.md

 # Auckland_traffic
-In this project, we analyse Auckland traffic data to make inference and to forecast the change of traffic volume over time.
+In this project, we analyse the change of Auckland traffic over time.

 Interactive visualization of the data is available at https://akl-traffic-vis.herokuapp.com/.